Prisca-Lab/Q-learning_Concentration/README.md

 | `SECOND_FLIPPING_CARD_END_CORRECT`| | |
 | `SECOND_FLIPPING_CARD_END_WRONG`| | |
 | | |

+### Reward
+In this case we also need to considerate the action provided in the previous turn, so the reward is assigned as follow:
+(last_action * current_action)/(number_of_clicks_before_match/game_state).
+Some pairs are not symmetrical, for example the pair (nothing, card) is different from the pair (card, nothing) since with the first one we have a 100% match while with the second one we cannot say the same.
+Depending on the pair we will add or remove a bonus from the reward.
+We only have two asymmetrical pairs:
+  - (card, none) where a 25% bonus is added since we rely on the user's memory because the suggested position is opposite to the most clicked position (of the same card)
+  - (row/column, none) where a 25% bonus is removed because the user might get confused if he finds out a card that he has never seen whereas this is not true for (none, row/column) because the user understands that the card that allows him to match is in a certain row or column

 ### How the agent provide a suggestion
 The suggestions on the second card work as written above.